 Judith posted in Ask Damien for my help with this photo.
 She needed the logo in focus but the face out of focus, which would have required a very shallow depth of field that she could not accomplish with her lens that day.
 So she sought a Photoshop solution.

 STEP 1: Add a Solid Color layer of bright red.
-(Well, any color will do, but red is nice and easy to see.)
+(Well, any colour will do, but red is nice and easy to see.)

 STEP 2: Lower the layer’s opacity to 50% or thereabouts.